It is important that all dogs, cats and rabbits are vaccinated. A general health check is carried out at every vaccination appointment.

 At Meopham, Sevenoaks and Swanscombe, we use a combined vaccine providing protection against all of the above.

 From 9 weeks of age, 2 vaccinations 3 weeks apart.
 Following this, annual boosters are required to maintain immunity.

 Annual vaccinations against Cat flu, feline enteritis and FeLV are required to maintain immunity.

-Unfortunately both Myxomatosis and Viral Haemorrhagic Disease are very often fatal and it is advised that vaccinations for both should be given annually to try and decrease the chances of contracting either of these disease to a minimum.
+Unfortunately both Myxomatosis and Viral Haemorrhagic Disease are very often fatal therefore it is very important to keep up to date with vaccinations to decrease the chances of contracting either of these diseases.

-If you want to travel with your pet, your pet will need to have a rabies vaccination, passport and will also need to be microchipped.
-Please see our section on Pet Passports for more information.
+If you want to travel with your pet, your pet will need to have a rabies vaccination, animal health certificate and will also need to be microchipped.
+Please see our section on Animal Health Certificates for more information.